OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-If [object persistence](#object-persistence "Object Persistence") is used for storing sensitive information on the device, first make sure that the information is encrypted and signed/HMACed.
-See the chapters "[Data Storage on Android](0x05d-Testing-Data-Storage.md)" and "[Android Cryptographic APIs](0x05e-Testing-Cryptography.md)" for more details.
-Next, make sure that the decryption and verification keys are obtainable only after the user has been authenticated.
-Security checks should be carried out at the correct positions, as defined in [best practices](https://wiki.sei.cmu.edu/confluence/display/java/SER04-J.%20Do%20not%20allow%20serialization%20and%20deserialization%20to%20bypass%20the%20security%20manager "SER04-J. Do not allow serialization and deserialization to bypass the security manager").
+To test for [object persistence](#object-persistence "Object Persistence") being used for storing sensitive information on the device, first identify all instances of object serialization and check if they carry any sensitive data.
+If yes, check if is properly protected against eavesdropping or unauthorized modification.

 There are a few generic remediation steps that you can always take: